jellyfin/jellyfin.org/docs/general/server/media/video.md

         Film.English Commentary.en.mp3
 ```

 Each title/flag field can be a generic string, or a special flag.
-A file can have multiple, separated with `.`
+A file can have multiple flags, separated with `.`

 | Type             | Flag                |
 | ---------------- | ------------------- |